Jack Kirby: Entry into comics (1936–1940)

 Kirby joined the Lincoln Newspaper Syndicate in 1936, working there on newspaper comic strips and on single-panel advice cartoons such as Your Health Comes First!!! (under the pseudonym Jack Curtiss).
 He remained until late 1939, when he began working for the theatrical animation company Fleischer Studios as an inbetweener (an artist who fills in the action between major-movement frames) on Popeye cartoons at the same time in 1935.
 He left the studio before the Fleischer strike in 1937.
 "I went from Lincoln to Fleischer," he recalled.
 "From Fleischer I had to get out in a hurry because I couldn't take that kind of thing," describing it as "a factory in a sense, like my father's factory.
 They were manufacturing pictures."

 Around that time, the American comic book industry was booming.
-Kirby began writing and drawing for the comic-book packager Eisner & Iger, one of a handful of firms creating comics on demand for publishers.
+Kirby began writing and drawing for the comic book packager Eisner & Iger, one of a handful of firms creating comics on demand for publishers.
 Through that company, Kirby did what he remembered as his first comic book work, for Wild Boy Magazine.
 This included such strips as the science fiction adventure "The Diary of Dr. Hayward" (under the pseudonym Curt Davis), the Western crimefighter feature "Wilton of the West" (as Fred Sande), the swashbuckler adventure "The Count of Monte Cristo" (again as Jack Curtiss), and the humor features "Abdul Jones" (as Ted Grey) and "Socko the Seadog" (as Teddy), all variously for Jumbo Comics and other Eisner-Iger clients.

-He first used the surname Kirby as the pseudonymous Lance Kirby in two "Lone Rider" Western stories in Eastern Color Printing's Famous Funnies #63–64 (Oct.–Nov.
-1939).
+For Robert W. Farrell’s Associated Features Syndicate, he first used the surname Kirby as the pseudonymous Lance Kirby in the comic strip Lightnin’ and the Lone Rider, written by Farrell in 1939 and later reprinted in Eastern Color Printing's Famous Funnies (1939-1940).
 He ultimately settled on the pen name Jack Kirby because it reminded him of actor James Cagney.
 However, he took offense to those who suggested he changed his name in order to hide his Jewish heritage.